 The Lucas Museum of Narrative Art (commonly called the George Lucas Museum) will also be nearby when it opens in 2021.

 What You Need to Know About the California Science Center

 Admission is free to permanent galleries, but there is a ticket charge for IMAX films or special exhibitions.

 You will need reservations for Space Shuttle Endeavour on weekends and holidays, which requires a small processing fee.
 Reserve tickets in advance on their website.
 There is always a parking fee.

 Where is the California Science Center Located?

 Instead of worrying about traffic and parking, try leaving your car at home and ride the Metro Expo Line, getting off at the Expo/Park station.
+Check the Metro Expo Line schedule here.
 The California Science Center is located 0.2 miles from the station, on the south side of the Rose Garden.